 Non-Executive Directors' fees are reviewed periodically by the Board and are regularly compared with those of companies of comparable market capitalisation and stage of development.
 The Chairman and Deputy Chairman's fees are determined independently to the fees of other non-executive Directors based on comparative roles in the external market.
 The Non-Executive Directors fee structure is a fixed fee model (inclusive of superannuation).
-Since the end of the financial year the Non-Executive Directors and their individual fee arrangements.
+Since the end of the financial year the Non-Executive fee structure has been further reviewed and simplified, with an overall reduction in the number of Non-Executive Directors and their individual fee arrangements.
 Non-Executive Directors fees for the year ending 30 June 2018 are anticipated to amount to less than \$300,000.